Phoenix, Arizona: Post-secondary education

-Arizona State University is the region's largest institution of higher education.
-Its original campus is located in Tempe.
-ASU also has campuses on the Northwest Phoenix/Glendale border (ASU West Campus), downtown Phoenix (ASU Downtown Campus), and Mesa (ASU Polytechnic Campus).
-Thunderbird School of Global Management moved to the ASU Downtown Phoenix Campus in 2018.
-ASU is one of the largest public universities in the U.S.
+Arizona State University (ASU) is the region's largest institution of higher education.
+Primarily based in Tempe, it has a significant presence at the Arizona State University Downtown Phoenix campus.
+The campus features programs from ten of ASU's colleges, including the primary locations for the Walter Cronkite School of Journalism and Mass Communication, Watts College of Public Service & Community Solutions, and Sandra Day O'Connor College of Law.
+Over 10,000 students are enrolled at ASU's Downtown Phoenix campus.

-The University of Arizona College of Medicine is near ASU's downtown Phoenix campus.
-There is also a small satellite Phoenix Biomedical Campus for Northern Arizona University (based in Flagstaff).
+The University of Arizona College of Medicine – Phoenix is also located in downtown Phoenix, as well as a satellite Phoenix Biomedical Campus of Northern Arizona University.

 The Maricopa County Community College District includes ten community colleges and two skills centers throughout Maricopa County, providing adult education and job training.
 Phoenix College, part of the district, was founded in 1920 and is the oldest community college in Arizona and one of the oldest in the country.

-The city is also home to many other institutions of higher learning such as the Phoenix Seminary a Protestant seminary that imparts degree in biblical studies, Christian theology, church history and counseling.
-Notable institutions include: Barrow Neurological Institute, the world's largest neurological disease treatment and research institution; Grand Canyon University, a private Christian university initially founded in 1949 as a non-profit school, it now operates as a for-profit institution; the University of Phoenix is based out of the city.
+The city is also home to many other institutions of higher learning such as the Phoenix Seminary, a Protestant seminary that imparts degree in biblical studies, Christian theology, church history and counseling.
+Notable institutions include: Barrow Neurological Institute, the world's largest neurological disease treatment and research institution; Grand Canyon University, a private Christian university initially founded in 1949 as a non-profit school, it now operates as a for-profit institution; the University of Phoenix, also a for-profit college, is based out of the city.